AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/rules/actions.md

 - **Duration**: 1 action

 You normally interact with an object while doing something else, such as when you draw a sword as part of the [Attack](Інструменти%20ДМ/CLI/rules/actions.md#Attack) action.
 When an object requires an action for its use, you take the Utilize action.

+## Waking Someone
+_Source: Xanathar's Guide to Everything p.
+77_

+- **Duration**: 1 action

+A creature that is naturally sleeping, as opposed to being in a magically or chemically induced sleep, wakes up if it takes any damage or if someone else uses an action to shake or slap the creature awake.
+A sudden loud noise—such as yelling, thunder, or a ringing bell—also awakens someone that is sleeping naturally.

+Whispers don't disturb sleep, unless a sleeper's passive Wisdom ([Perception](Інструменти%20ДМ/CLI/rules/skills.md#Perception)) score is 20 or higher and the whispers are within 10 feet of the sleeper.
+Speech at a normal volume awakens a sleeper if the environment is otherwise silent (no wind, birdsong, crickets, street sounds, or the like) and the sleeper has a passive Wisdom ([Perception](Інструменти%20ДМ/CLI/rules/skills.md#Perception)) score of 15 or higher.